shanegeorge7/tldr/pages/common/confettysh.md

 # confettysh

-> Generate confetti in the terminal.
-> A Charm tool that displays colorful confetti animations in your terminal.
+> A web server that serves confetti animations.
 > More information: <https://github.com/charmbracelet/confettysh>.

-- Display confetti in the terminal:
+- Start the confetti server on default port:

 `confettysh`

+- Start the server on a specific port:

+`confettysh --port {{port}}`

+- Start the server on a specific address:

+`confettysh --listen {{address}}`

-- Display confetti with a custom message:
+- Start the server with custom metrics port:

-`confettysh "{{message}}"`

-- Display version information:

-`confettysh --version`

-- Display help:

-`confettysh --help`
+`confettysh --metrics-port {{port}}`